 Christi has since committed herself to being a catalyst for change in her community and others like it across the United States.
 With 1 in 4 women experiencing domestic abuse in their lifetime, she soon realized that domestic violence was an epidemic damaging lives and families across the country and the world.
 In December of 2011, Christi founded Stop Abuse, Victim Empowerment (SAVE) which provides a sustained effort in preventing domestic violence and builds momentum for social change.
 Through Christi’s work with SAVE, she provides a collaborative structure and focus which is needed to transform individual intentions into collective actions that can change a culture.
 Utilizing established businesses, groups and events already in communities, SAVE reaches those in need with education and prevention programs which are led by other survivors of domestic violence.
 SAVE harnesses the power of community to work towards a future without violence.

 In 2006, Melissa Kushner founded goods for good (GFG) with a firm belief that every child in the world deserves the opportunity to achieve.
-Since then, through the strategic provision of goods to African community centers, GFG has reached over 70,000 orphans and vulnerable children.
-To date, GFG has distributed 1.4 million pens, 116,200 shoes, and 23,000 school uniforms and garments.
-Now GFG is making those same community centers financially sustainable, by launching small on-site businesses that generate income and fund orphan care programs for education, health, and nutrition.
+Now called Yamba Malawi, they have reached over 70,000 orphans and vulnerable children by working through the strategic provision of goods to African community centers, To date, Yamba Malawi has distributed 1.4 million pens, 116,200 shoes, and 23,000 school uniforms and garments.
+Now Yamba Malawi is making those same community centers financially sustainable, by launching small on-site businesses that generate income and fund orphan care programs for education, health, and nutrition.
 These businesses, which include chicken farms, agriculture enterprises, and tailoring co-ops, create jobs, stimulate the local economy, and ensure Malawi’s children have every opportunity to thrive.